Siegfried Köhler (conductor): Career

 Born in Freiburg im Breisgau the son of a horn player, Köhler studied harp at the Musikhochschule Freiburg.
 From 1942, he worked at the Theater Heilbronn as a harpist and repetiteur.
 During World War II he was a Funker (radio operator).
 He conducted from 1946 in Freiburg, promoted in 1952 to 1.
 Kapellmeister (first conductor).
 From 1954, he worked at the opera in Düsseldorf.
 From 1957, he conducted at the Cologne Opera, and later became its Generalmusikdirektor (GMD).
 He conducted there in 1958 the first staged performance of Hans Werner Henze's ballet Das Vokaltuch der Kammersängerin Rosa Silber, with choreography by Lisa Kretschmar.
 He was also director of the Opernstudio of the Hochschule für Musik Köln.
 Köhler was GMD in Saarbrücken from 1964 to 1974, and simultaneously was professor of conducting at the Hochschule für Musik Saar.
 The soprano Inge Borkh recalled that Köhler was called to the Staatsoper Stuttgart to step in to prepare Richard Strauss' Die Frau ohne Schatten in 1970 because he had an understanding of the singers' breathing techniques.

 From 1974 to 1988, Köhler was GMD at the Hessisches Staatstheater Wiesbaden.
-He presented an unusual repertoire, including Auber's Die Stumme von Portici and Wagner's Rienzi (with Jon Buzea in the title role, Eike Wilm Schulte as Steffano Colonna and Gail Gilmore as Adriano).
+He presented an unusual repertoire, including Auber's Die Stumme von Portici and Wagner's Rienzi (with Ion Buzea in the title role, Eike Wilm Schulte as Steffano Colonna and Gail Gilmore as Adriano).
 Köhler conducted a performance during the Internationale of 1979 which was recorded live, with Gerd Brenneis as Rienzi, Jeannine Altmeyer as Irene and Glenys Linos as Adriano.
 He revived operas by Siegfried Wagner, holding days devoted to the composer twice, with concert performances of Sternengebot in 1977, and of Sonnenflammen in 1979.
 Köhler conducted premieres of operas by Volker David Kirchner, Die Trauung (The Wedding) in 1975 and Das kalte Herz (The Cold Heart) in 1981.
 He appeared as a guest conductor internationally with notable orchestras.